 This guidance for the conduct of Department of Transportation analyses is a synthesis of empirical estimates, practical adaptations, and social policies.
 We continue to explore new empirical literature as it appears and to give further consideration to the policy resolutions embodied in this guidance.
-Although our approach is unchanged from previous guidance, the numbers and their sources are new, consistent with OMB guidance in Circular A-4 and other sources, and with the use of the best available evidence.
+Although our current approach is unchanged from previous guidance, the numbers and their sources are new, consistent with OMB guidance in Circular A-4 and with the use of the best available evidence.
 The methods we adopt are:

 - 1. Prevention of an expected fatality is assigned a single, nationwide value in each year, regardless of the age, income, or other distinct characteristics of the affected population, the mode of travel, or the nature of the risk.
 When Departmental actions have distinct impacts on infants, disabled passengers, or the elderly, no adjustment to VSL should be made, but analysts should call the attention of decision-makers to the special character of the beneficiaries. - 2.
-In preparing this guidance, we have adjusted the VSL from the year of the source data to the year before the guidance is issued, based on two factors: growth in median real income and monetary inflation, both measured to the last full year before the date of the guidance. - 3.
-The value to be used by all DOT administrations will be published annually by the Office of the Secretary of Transportation. - 4.
-Analysts should project VSL from the base year to each future year based on expected growth in real income, according to the formula prescribed on page 8 of this guidance.
-Analysts should not project future changes in VSL based on expected changes in price levels. - 5.
-Alternative high and low benefit estimates should be prepared, using a range of VSLs prescribed on pages 10-11 of this guidance
+The value to be used by all DOT administrations will be published annually by the Office of the Secretary of Transportation. - 3.
+Alternative high and low benefit estimates should be prepared, using a range of VSLs prescribed on pages 11-12 of this guidance